 Looking at things with a different perspective can help open the mind for a new appreciation of things.
 Yes, that does include the wonders of winter weather.
-When the first snowfall of 2019 arrives, have these thoughts in mind when catching a snowflake on your tongue.
+When the first snowfall of the year arrives, have these thoughts in mind when catching a snowflake on your tongue.

 Nature Interpreter, Woodland Mound